 It turns out that Dedede had hid the pieces of the Star Rod to prevent this evil entity, called Nightmare, from bursting free.
 A twist!
 It turns out that the villain from the last game was just misunderstood this time around.
 Dedede then aids Kirby, sucking him in and then shooting him off toward space to give chase to Nightmare.

 The game then gives us this shoot-’em-up-like boss fight.
-Kirby now has the Star Rod, and he can use it to shoot stars.
+Kirby now has the Star Rod, and he can use it to fire stars.
 He attacks Nightmare as he chases him, until Kirby crashes on a star-cratered planet.
 That’s where the actual final battle takes place.

 These events set the stage for an epic encounter.
 Nightmare is a difficult boss that will teleport all over the screen, making him hard to track down.
 He has a bunch of different attacks, each of them challenging to doge.
 And the entire stage, including the floor, is animated so that it’s constantly scrolling.
 This doesn’t impact Kirby’s movement, but it gives the fight this wonderful, frantic energy.